ucsd-ml-arts/ml-art-final-ohjay/README.md

 ### [4] Scene layout design

 - I train a generator as part of a convolutional VAE (CVAE) to create top-down layout sampling maps.
-These maps are grayscale and [0, 1]-normalized so that the value at each location can represent a probability.
-I use these maps in order to sample where to place each object.
-(Each pixel value describes the probability that we put each new object there.)
-I drop the objects from the sky as if they're coming from "the creator."
-An object will fall until it hits either the ground or an existing object, and in this way the scene is slowly built up.
-This stacking algorithm can create amalgamations of objects, which might contribute to a sense of ML "creativity" (e.g. sofa + sofa = ?).
+These maps are grayscale and [0, 1]-normalized so that the value at each location can represent the probability that we place an object there.
+I use these maps in order to sample where to place each new object.
-- The full world is discretized as a 256x256x256 voxel grid.
-Users are prevented from leaving this area.
 - The CVAE is trained on satellite imagery.
 Alternatively, it could be trained on any grayscale image data.
 For example, if it were trained on MNIST, then the scenes would build up like 3D numbers.
 - The network is not trained for high-fidelity reconstruction.
-I do not regard this as important since (a) the maps are just used for sampling and (b) the application is primarily artistic, not reconstructive.
+I do not regard this as important since (a) the maps are just used for sampling and (b) the use case is primarily artistic, not reconstructive.
 It's the thought that counts. :)

 ### [5] Real-time scene construction

 - I allow users to add objects to the 3D scene.
 - I allow users to delete objects, but this functionality is essentially ineffectual, since the rate of growth is faster than the maximum rate of deletion.
 - Users can orbit or walk around the scene as it grows.
+- I drop the objects from the sky as if they're coming from "the creator."
+An object will fall until it hits either the ground or an existing object, and in this way the scene is slowly built up.
+This stacking algorithm can create amalgamations of objects, which might contribute to a sense of ML "creativity" (e.g. sofa + sofa = ?).

 ### [6] Offline scene construction

 - In this mode, the program will automatically compute and save an animation depicting the layer-by-layer construction of the scene.
 - As part of the animation, I add brief flashes of simplicity (i.e. records of the past) in the ever-growing clutter.
-- The scene begins as a natural environment with free-roaming pandas, but then the man-made objects take over.
+- The scene begins as a natural environment with free-roaming pandas, but then the ML-made objects take over.

 ## Project Report